ROCm/MITuna/doc/TuningCycle.md

 </pre>

 ### Add Solvers
 The solver table contains MIOpen solvers and solver characteristics.
-This should be initialized and updated when an MIOpen version adds new solvers.
+This should be updated when an MIOpen version modifies solvers.

 <pre>
 ./go_fish.py --local_machine --update_solvers